ToolGrid — Product & Engineering

 Learn what this tool does, when to use it, and how it fits into your workflow.

-This pace calculator helps you work out running pace, speed, and time for distance running and training.
-It connects distance, duration, and pace so you can plan runs, predict finish times, and track progress in a clear way.
+This pace calculator is a free running pace calculator that helps you work out running pace, speed, and time for distance running and training directly in your browser.
+It connects distance, duration, and pace so you can calculate running pace from distance and time, plan runs, predict finish times, and track progress in a clear way for anything from easy runs to marathon training.

-You can enter any two of the three main values: distance, time, and pace.
-The tool then calculates the missing one.
-It supports both minutes per mile and minutes per kilometer, as well as speed in miles per hour or kilometers per hour.
+You can enter any two of the three main values: distance, time, and pace, and the tool then calculates the missing one so you can quickly work out average pace for a run.
+It supports both minutes per mile and minutes per kilometer as a pace per mile calculator and pace per kilometer calculator, as well as speed in miles per hour or kilometers per hour, so you can convert running pace to speed or switch between metric and imperial units without doing manual math.

-This calculator is made for runners of all levels.
-Beginners can use it to understand what their current pace means and how long a race might take.
-More advanced runners can use it to plan target paces for races and training sessions at specific intensities.
+This calculator is made for runners of all levels who need an online pace calculator for running, walking, or race planning.
+Whether you want a race pace calculator for marathon and half marathon, a running pace time distance calculator for training, or to calculate pace from distance and time for 5K and 10K, beginners can use it to understand what their current pace means and how long a race might take, while more advanced runners can use it to set target paces for specific training sessions at different intensities.

 The main problem it solves is the mental math of running.
-Converting between pace, speed, distance, and finish time is hard to do in your head, especially when you are tired.
-This tool handles the conversions so you can focus on training and racing.
+Converting between pace, speed, distance, and finish time is hard to do in your head, especially when you are tired or switching between miles and kilometers; this running pace calculator handles the conversions so you can focus on training and racing instead of calculations.

 In running, pace is usually expressed as how many minutes it takes to cover a unit of distance.
 For example, 8:00 minutes per mile or 5:00 minutes per kilometer.
 Speed is the reverse idea: how many miles or kilometers you travel in one hour.
 A related operation involves calculating BMI as part of a similar workflow.